 7. Helps Build a Social Network

 Sharing a common experience is one of the best ways to meet people and build both a personal and professional network.
-Education lets you gain this experience through your interactions with people both in formal and informal learning environments.
+Education lets you gain this experience through interactions with people both in formal and informal learning environments.
 When you learn alongside others who share your interests, you can create a bond with them that will set the foundation for your social and professional circle.

 Networking in this manner will help you cultivate and improve your relevant skills, keep up with the latest trends in your field, stay on top of the job market, meet people who could be mentors, business partners, or clients, and access resources that will help in your career development.